elliotvilhelm/Binance-Trading-Bot/README.md

 chmod u+x run.sh
 ./run.sh
 ```
 This is how I run the bot on AWS EC2 instance.
+Bot activity will be logged to a file called `output.log`.